Peacemakers: Achievements and Activism

 During the late 1940s, the Peacemakers distributed several anti-taxation pamphlets and contributed to demonstrations towards this cause.
-Notably, a 1949 leaflet marked taxation as a “cancer with its roots in your purse and in your mind.”
-It further stated, “you pay the bills of war, you accept war jobs, you bombed Nagasaki.
-If you keep on doing these routine, but really immoral things, you will soon bomb hundreds of other cities.”
+Notably, a 1949 leaflet marked taxation as a "cancer with its roots in your purse and in your mind."
+It further stated, "you pay the bills of war, you accept war jobs, you bombed Nagasaki.
+If you keep on doing these routine, but really immoral things, you will soon bomb hundreds of other cities."

-Additionally, The "Tax Refusal Committee" of the Peacemakers is credited for founding the modern American war tax resistance movement.
-Peacemakers published the first guide to war tax resistance in 1963.
-There had been examples of organized war tax resistance in America for centuries, largely in congregations of the historic peace churches, but the Peacemakers were the first non-sectarian organized war tax, resistance group.